docker-mailserver/docker-mailserver/docs/content/contributing/coding-style.md

       UNAME=$(echo "${FROM}" | cut -d @ -f1)
       DOMAIN=$(echo "${FROM}" | cut -d @ -f2)

-      # if they are equal it means the line looks like: "user1     other@domain.tld"
+      # if they are equal it means the line looks like: "user1     other@example.com"
       [[ "${UNAME}" != "${DOMAIN}" ]] && echo "${DOMAIN}" >> /tmp/vhost.tmp
     done < <(grep -v "^\s*$\|^\s*\#" /tmp/docker-mailserver/postfix-virtual.cf || true)
   else
-    _notify 'inf' "Warning 'config/postfix-virtual.cf' is not provided.
+    _notify 'inf' "Warning '/tmp/docker-mailserver/postfix-virtual.cf' is not provided.
 No mail alias/forward created." fi

   ...